XAU

 What is copper used for?

-Copper is used in electrical wiring and cables (about 60% of demand), construction (plumbing, roofing), transportation (vehicles, ships), industrial machinery, and consumer electronics.
-Emerging demand from EVs, renewable energy, and data centers is expected to drive significant growth in copper consumption.
+Electrical wiring and cables account for about 60% of copper demand.
+Construction (plumbing, roofing), transportation (vehicles, ships), industrial machinery, and consumer electronics make up the rest.
+EVs, renewable energy, and data centers are the fastest-growing demand segments.

 What is the COMEX copper inventory?